GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 **-C**
     **C**\ onstruct an output image from one or three normalized input grids;
     these grids must all have values in the 0-1 range only (see **-N** if they don't).
-    Optionally, use **-A** to include transparency and **-I** to add intensity to the colors before writing the image.
-For three layers the input order must be red grid, green grid, and blue grid.
+    Optionally, use **-A** to add transparency and **-I** to add intensity to the colors before writing the image.
+For three layers the input order must be red grid first, then the green grid, and finally the blue grid.

 .. _-D:

 **-D**
     **D**\ econstruct a single image into one or three normalized output grids.
     An extra grid will be written if the image contains an alpha (transparency layer).
-    All grids written will have values in the 0-1 range exclusively.
+    All grids written will have values in the 0-1 range exclusively; however, you can use **-N** to undo this implicit normalization.
     The output names uses the name template given by **-G** which must contain the C-format string "%c".
 This code is replaced by the codes R, G, B and A for color images and g, A for gray-scale images.